The Triple Package: Impulse control

 The authors refer to impulse control as "the ability to resist temptation, especially the temptation to give up in the face of hardship or quit instead of persevering at a difficult task."
-For instance, Mormon culture celebrates strict self-discipline with their temperance, two-year mission, and abstinence from sexual relations before marriage.
+For instance, the culture amongst members of the Church of Jesus Christ of Latter-day Saints celebrates strict self-discipline with their temperance, two-year mission, and abstinence from sexual relations before marriage.
 Chua compares that with the Marshmallow Experiment, where a child can either enjoy a piece of marshmallow instantly or wait and have twice as much of the treat later.
 She concludes that delayed gratification is one of the most important elements in the Triple Package.

 The authors add that a superiority complex and insecurity are not mutually exclusive.
 The coexistence of both qualities "lies at the heart of every Triple Package culture", producing a need to be recognized and an "I'll show them" mentality because the superiority a person has is not acknowledged by the society.
 Namely, immigrants suffer status collapse though moving up the economic ladder.
 Thus, this circumstance results in anxiety but also "a drive and jaw-dropping accomplishment."